 Typically when I speak of a distressed dresser, you would think that I am referring to the effect I am using to create a finished product.
-In this instance, however, the term “distressed dresser” is referring to the state that this antique was in when it came into my possession.
+In this instance, however, the term “distressed dresser” refers to the state that this antique is in when it came into my possession.
 Pretty distressed, don’t you think?

 When the previous owners contacted me to see if I had any interest in it, I was eager to see what it looked like in person.
 The best part is that they knew something like this was right up my alley.
 This tired piece showcases snaggle-tooth veneer, missing trim and accents, mismatched knobs…